arungudelli/angularjswiki/content/en/fontawesome/fa-check-circle.md

-## Check Circle Icon with Fixed Width
+## fa-check-circle Icon with Fixed Width

 All the font awesome icons does not have same width.